 Prior to joining Morrison & Foerster in 1990, Mr. Loewenson served as an Assistant United States Attorney in the Southern District of New York for five years.
 For most of his time there, he served on the Securities and Commodities Fraud Task Force, where he prosecuted cases involving insider trading, stock manipulation, other securities fraud offenses, and tax evasion.
 As an Assistant U.S. Attorney, Mr. Loewenson was successful in 15 out of 16 verdicts in the cases he tried.
 In April 1991, he received the Director's Award for Superior Performance from the Director of the Executive Office for United States Attorneys.

 From 2001-2007, Mr. Loewenson was a member of the New York State Ethics Commission, a body charged with interpreting and enforcing New York State's ethics in government statutes.
 From 2007-2013, he was chairman of the board of the Jacob Javits Convention Center in New York City.
+He is presently a member of the board of Scenic Hudson, Inc., and of the Hudson Valley Shakespeare Festival.

 Mr. Loewenson taught trial practice as an Adjunct Professor at New York University School of Law (1988 to 1992), at the Practising Law Institute in New York City (1991-1994), and at the Trial Advocacy Program of the Manhattan District Attorney's Office (1989-1994).